-The project objectives are to remove three fish passage barriers and a waterdrop to benefit upstream fish movement.
-The project design will also restore natural flows under Race Road to Race Lagoon.
+The project objective is to remove a fish passage barrier to benefit upstream fish movement.
+The project design will also restore natural flows under Race Road to Race Lagoon at culvert #1893.

 #5: Scope of work and deliverables.
 Provide a detailed description of each project task/element.
 With each task/element, identify who will be responsible for each, what the deliverables will be, and the schedule for completion.